Connect with others who understand.

 Managing Fungal Infections With MS

-There are a number of treatment options for fungal infections.
-Your podiatrist or dermatologist may give you:
+There are a number of prescription and over-the-counter (OTC) treatment options for fungal infections.
+Your podiatrist or dermatologist may recommend:

 • Oral medications